Commercial content | 18+ | T&C's Apply

 Odds on Swansea to win a trophy are usually long, with the League Cup victory in 2013 being their first major trophy since 1968, not many bettors take the odds on Swansea to win a competition.

-Swansea City A.F.C are a football team currently playing in the Premier League.
+Swansea City A.F.C are a football team currently playing in the Championship.
 Based in the city of Swansea in Wales, they are one of two teams based outside of England who have played Premier League football.
-Following promotion in 2011, Swansea have remained in England’s top flight for six consecutive seasons.
+Following promotion in 2011, Swansea remained in England’s top flight for seven consecutive seasons before relegation in 2018.

 Swansea City history begins in 1912.
 Traditionally the sport of choice for the people of Swansea was rugby, and there were previous failed attempts at forming a football club.
 However, Swansea did found a football side in 1912, called Swansea Town.